angeanto/angeanto.github.io/_posts/2023-05-27-Fundamentals-of-Effective-Visualization-and-Communication.md

 {: .notice--info}

 # Simplify complexity
 Simplifying complex data into intuitive visual representations enhances understanding.
 For example, a manufacturing company visualizing the amount of transportations per continent.
 We might use a sankey chart to depict the magnitude across different countries.
-By simplifying our complex dataset into one visualizatin ortfolio managers can easily identify areas of concern and adjust their investment strategies accordingly.
+By simplifying our complex dataset into one visualizatin senior managers can easily identify areas of concern and adjust their business strategies accordingly.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_images/5. effective visualization/sankey1.png){: .align-center}